ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 In order to access the {{site.data.keyword.secrets-manager_short}} service instance from your cluster, we will use the [External Secrets Operator](https://external-secrets.io/) and configure a service ID and API key for it.

-1. Create a service ID and set it as an environment variable.
+1. Create a service ID and set it as an environment variable:
    ```sh
    export SERVICE_ID=`ibmcloud iam service-id-create kubernetesnodeapp-tutorial --description "A service ID for scalable-webapp-kubernetes tutorial." --output json | jq -r ".id"`; echo $SERVICE_ID
    ```
    {: codeblock}

-2. Assign the service ID permissions to read secrets from {{site.data.keyword.secrets-manager_short}}.
+2. Assign the service ID permissions to read secrets from {{site.data.keyword.secrets-manager_short}}:
    ```sh
    ibmcloud iam service-policy-create $SERVICE_ID --roles "SecretsReader" --service-name secrets-manager
    ```
    {: codeblock}

-3. Create an API key for your service ID.
+3. Create an API key for your service ID:
    ```sh
    export IBM_CLOUD_API_KEY=`ibmcloud iam service-api-key-create kubernetesnodeapp-tutorial $SERVICE_ID --description "An API key for scalable-webapp-kubernetes tutorial." --output json | jq -r ".apikey"`
    ```
    {: codeblock}

-4. Create a secret in your cluster for that API key.
+4. Create a secret in your cluster for that API key:
    ```sh
    kubectl -n $KUBERNETES_NAMESPACE create secret generic kubernetesnodeapp-api-key --from-literal=apikey=$IBM_CLOUD_API_KEY
    ```
    {: codeblock}

-5. Run the following commands to install the External Secrets Operator.
+5. Run the following commands to install the External Secrets Operator:
    ```sh
    helm repo add external-secrets https://charts.external-secrets.io
    ```